dsaisho/chrome-extension-surfline/readme.md

+## Chrome Extension for Surfline.com
 <p align="center">
   <img src="https://github.com/dsaisho/chrome-extension-surfline/blob/master/images/promo.jpg?raw=true" alt="alt text">
 </p>

-## Chrome Extension for Surfline.com
-- because they think its cool to limit your content even when your a paying premium member...
 ## Purpose
 The primary goal of this extension is to enable premium surfline users to watch videos in fullscreen continuously on Surfline.com without the interruption of the 'are you watching' popup every ~15 minutes.

+## Why
+- because they think its cool to limit your content even when your a paying premium member...

 ## Features
 - Introduces a 'fullscreen' action icon on Surfline.com web pages.